 Disability claims are typically denied for “medical” reasons if the insurance company’s “independent” doctor reports that you do not have enough documented limitations.
 That insurance-hired doctor may do this after a quick evaluation, despite all of your treating physician’s chart notes and medical records to the contrary.
 In addition, doctors hired by the insurance company frequently lack the proper claim file records, full vocational training, or proper specialization to evaluate your specific disability.

 Remember, the insurance company pays these reviewing doctors and their goal is seldom to help you take more of the insurance company’s money.
 Though a different insurance company doctor may review your records during the group administrative appeal, this rarely makes a difference.
 Occasionally, if you neglected to submit certain paperwork during your initial disability claim, a group administrative appeal might prove successful if you faced a non-medical denial.
-It may also prove successful if the denial was clearly erroneous and you have a top-rated, experienced disability insurance lawyer from DarrasLaw on your side during your administrative appeal or federal lawsuit.
+It may also prove successful if the denial was clearly erroneous and you have a top-rated, experienced Florida bad faith insurance lawyer from DarrasLaw on your side during your administrative appeal or federal lawsuit.

 Don’t Delay.
 Call DarrasLaw Today to Schedule a Free Consultation With a Florida Disability Attorney

 The nationally recognized Florida ERISA lawyers at DarrasLaw is here for you during every stage of the disability claims process.
 Whether you need someone to review a policy you may buy or your current disability insurance policy, interpret your claim application questions, or protect your legal rights, our goal is to protect you from bad-faith disability claim denials by Florida’s insurance conglomerates.
 Frank N. Darras and his firms have recovered nearly a billion dollars in wrongfully denied insurance benefits for hard-working Americans, and we can recover your wrongfully denied benefits too.